-Now, we can use the Angular CLI to set up a new project.
+Now, we can use Angular CLI to set up a new project.
 Use the ng new command to create an Angular application.

 Setting up Git

-Git is a software that tracks changes made to files.
+Git is software that tracks changes made to files.
 The main purpose of Git is to help developers collaborate within an organization or publicly on a single project.

 Git is also free and open source.
 It considers files as snapshots of a file system.
 Every time a change occurs, Git takes a snapshot and stores it for reference.

 If Git is already installed, you can skip this step.
-Otherwise, install it from Git downloads page.
+Otherwise, install it from the Git downloads page.